Moody's downgrades Australia's top banks over housing risk

-SYDNEY Moody's Investors Service on Monday downgraded 12 Australian banks, including the four biggest lenders, reflecting what it called elevated risks in the household sector.
+SYDNEY (Reuters) - Moody's Investors Service on Monday downgraded 12 Australian banks, including the four biggest lenders, reflecting what it called elevated risks in the household sector.

 Such risk was heightening the sensitivity of the banks' credit profiles to an adverse shock, according to the ratings agency.